Trump to take first step in decertifying Iran deal

 WASHINGTON - President Trump plans to take a first step Friday toward gutting the Iran nuclear agreement, though aides said he is willing to consider an additional deal that would pressure Tehran to prove it has given up the means to make nuclear weapons.

-While Trump will formally announce his decision to decertify the multinational agreement, he will also ask Congress not to re-impose economic sanctions right away; instead, he will call for new requirements on Iran in an effort to "fix" the agreement he has long criticized, said officials speaking on condition of anonymity pending the president's formal remarks.
+While Trump will formally announce his decision to back out of the multinational agreement, he will also ask Congress not to re-impose economic sanctions right away; instead, he will call for new requirements on Iran in an effort to "fix" the agreement he has long criticized, aides said.

-"It is time for the entire world to join us in demanding that Iran’s government end its pursuit of death and destruction," Trump said in statement that was part of a "fact sheet" supplied by the White House.

-Trump faced a Sunday deadline to certify that Iran is compliance of the 2015 agreement, a step that is required every 90 days.
-A decision to decertify would come despite officials saying Iran has "technically" held up its end of the bargain.
+Trump faced a Sunday deadline to certify the agreement.
+Every 90 days, the president must certify that Iran is in compliance of the deal.
+If Trump decertifies it, it would be despite Secretary of State Rex Tillerson saying Iran has "technically" held up its end of the bargain.

+"Let's see if we can address the deficiencies that exist within this agreement," Tillerson said in a briefing for reporters.

+Tillerson added that "we may be unsuccessful," and "we may not be able to fix the deal."
+He added that Trump himself is "not particularly optimistic" about the prospect.

-The U.S. signed the agreement in along with Russia, China, Germany, France and Great Britain.
-The European signatories have have urged Trump to re-certify it, and questioned whether Iran would go along with any new provisions.
+The U.S. signed the agreement in 2015 along with Russia, China, Germany, France and Great Britain.
+The European signatories have have urged Trump to re-certify it and questioned whether Iran would go along with any new provisions.

-Iranian President Hassan Rouhani, who says Iran's nuclear program has always been designed for peaceful energy purposes, has said that the administration's decision to walk away would damage international trust of the U.S.
+Iranian President Hassan Rouhani, who says Iran's nuclear program has always been designed for peaceful energy purposes, has said that the U.S. walking away would damage international trust of the U.S.

 "Every word was analyzed many times by countries involved before its ratification," Rouhani told NBC News in September, "so if the United States were to not adhere to the commitments and trample upon this agreement, this will mean that it will carry with it the lack of subsequent trust from countries towards the United States."